Skip to main content

 Strive for coherence.

 A cybersecurity policy is what coordinates an organization’s cybersecurity movement.
-Serving as a single guideline, your cybersecurity policy documents all the measures and tools your company must adopt to protect your valuable assets from cyber threats.
-Having a written cybersecurity policy in place makes it easier for banks to establish an effective cybersecurity routine and maintain proper data security in the long term.
+Serving as an objective guide, your cybersecurity policy should explicitly define all the measures and tools your company has adopted, or must adopt, to protect your valuable assets from cyber threats.
+Having a written cybersecurity policy makes it easier for banks to establish an effective cybersecurity routine and maintain proper data security in the long term.

-For the best results, consider implementing a hierarchical cybersecurity policy, with strict agreement between policies, standards, and procedures.
-Also, keep policy requirements and recommendations up to date, and make sure your employees are aware of and follow your cybersecurity policy.
+For the best results, implement a hierarchical cybersecurity policy with strict agreement between practices, standards, and procedures.
+Be diligent about keeping all records of current policy requirements and recommendations up to date, and make sure your employees are aware of and follow your cybersecurity policy.

 3. Appoint a data protection officer